University of Bern: Early history: Collegiate school and academy (1500–1834)

-The roots of the University of Bern go back to the sixteenth century, when, as a consequence of the Reformation, a collegiate school was needed to train new pastors.
+The roots of the University of Bern go back to the sixteenth century, when a collegiate school was needed to train new pastors after the Reformation.
 As part of its reorganization of higher education, the government of Bern transformed the existing theological college into an academy with four faculties in 1805.
 Henceforth, it was possible to study not only theology in Bern, but also law and medicine.

 The old university: New beginning and development (1834–1900)

-As in other countries of Europe, nineteenth century politics in Switzerland were dominated by the struggle between conservative and liberal currents.
+As in other countries of Europe, nineteenth-century politics in Switzerland were dominated by the struggle between conservative and liberal currents.
 The liberals gained control of the Canton of Bern in 1831 and in 1834 turned the academy into a university, with an academic staff of 45 to teach 167 students.
 Owing to the political situation, it was not until the promulgation of the federal constitution in 1848 that the university was able to embark on a period of peaceful development.
 Between 1885 and 1900, the number of students doubled from 500 to 1,000.
 As a result, at the turn of the twentieth century the University of Bern was the largest university in Switzerland.
-This rapid growth reflected the university's attraction for foreign students, in particular Germans and Russians, who accounted for half of the total enrolment.
+This rapid growth reflected the university's attraction for foreign students, in particular Germans and Russians, who accounted for half of the total enrollment.
 It was also Russian female students who in the 1870s won the right for women to study.